top of page

 Eagle Island is a small island 2 miles out from the mainland sea caves.
 You can't stop here due to bird nesting, but it's a cool and remote island to paddle around.
 There are some sea caves out there too!

-Sand Island is great because it's not a far paddle, yet gives visitors a taste of the Apostle Islands with a historic lighthouse and historical artifacts, hiking trails, and the sea caves of Swallow Point.
+Sand Island is a popular first stop in the islands because it's not a far paddle, yet gives visitors a taste of the natural and cultural history of Apostle Islands with it's historic lighthouse and historical artifacts, hiking trails, and the sea caves of Swallow Point.
 We run a guided day trip there too.
 Group and individual campsites are available, and as of this writing there is a wheelchair width boardwalk running from the campsites in East Bay to the lighthouse.
 This makes Sand Island one of the most accessible to campers of all abilities.

 York Island is next, with some of our favorite campsites on a north facing beach.
 It feels remote, and it is a GREAT beach.

 Little Sand Bay is one of the main launch points for kayakers heading to the islands.
 There is a great tour of a historic fishery here and other interpretive programs.
-The town of Russel runs the campground here, and it is reservable.
+The town of Russel runs the campground here, and you can reserve your site in advance.
 A great place to start your trip.

 Raspberry Island is famous for it's historic lighthouse, where they still keep up the gardens and interpreters provide tours in period clothing.
-No camping here.
+No camping here but a great stop along the way.
+Bring $5-$10 cash to take the tour.

 Devils Island has the most amazing sea caves of all locations in the islands.
 But they're hard to get to.
 On our longer overnight trips we always try to get a permit on or close to Devils Island.
 Since 2017 camping has not been allowed due to infrastructure issues.
 (Dock wiped out in storm, no good landings)

-Oak Island is one of my favorites because it has the most topography.
+Oak Island is one of our favorites because it has the most topography for hiking.
 You can hike to your hearts content, and I love the wide open oak/maple forests.
+You could basecamp on Oak for a night and circumnavigate it.
+Some sea caves and pretty points of interest.
+Also a nice hike to the top of Eagle Point.

 Manitou Island offers a look at how folks used to commercial fish from these islands.
 There's still commercial fishing in the area, but they no longer allow fish camps on the islands.
 They kept this one for you to check out!
 Nice large campsite on the west side with a trail to the fish camp.